mehdi-IST/PyOFE-API/README.md

     Automated Downloads:
 		Download and extract result ZIP files directly.

-Result Visualization
-	View extracted parameters from JSON files.
+Result Visualization: View extracted parameters from JSON files.
 Automatically locate and open All.pdf files.
-Folder Management
-	Open or clean up the downloaded results folder.
+Folder Management: Open or clean up the downloaded results folder.
-Responsive UI
-	Utilizes threading for non-blocking operations.
+Responsive UI: Utilizes threading for non-blocking operations.
-Cross-Platform Support:
-		Compatible with Windows, macOS, and Linux.
+Cross-Platform Support: Compatible with Windows, macOS, and Linux.

 Prerequisites
 Before running PyOFE-API, ensure you have the following installed: